upmc-enterprises/kubernetes-secret-manager/docs/deployment-guide.md

 ```
 kubectl create -f thirdpartyresource/customSecret.yaml
 ```

+### Secret-Manager

+The secret manager does all the work of talking to Vault to pull out secrets and managing the life of those secrets.

+1. Get the root token of the Vault instance: `kubectl logs -f <vaultPodName>`
+- Copy the root token and paste into the [kubernetes-secret-manager deployment file](deployments/secret-manager.yaml) under the args section named `-vault-token`.
+- Deploy the secret manage: `kubectl create -f deployments/secret-manager.yaml`

+### Sample-App

 Once the ThirdPartyResource is created you can create the custom object which utilized this new resource as well a the sample application:

 ```
 kubectl create -f sample-app/deployments/sample-app.yaml